lanzmoncis/news-be/README.md

 ## Usage

-• Browse articles using Postman or Insomnia by querying this endpoint:
+• Get all articles using Postman or Insomnia by querying this endpoint:

 ```
 GET: https://nc-backend.onrender.com/api/articles